acantril/learn-cantrill-io-labs/aws-simple-site2site-vpn/02_LABINSTRUCTIONS/STAGE1.md

 for `Static IP prefixes` enter `192.168.8.0/21` (this is the IP range that the onprem network is using) Click `Create VPN Connection`

+# Download VPN Connection configuration file

+With the `AWS-Site2SIteVPN` selected, wait for it to move into an `available` state.
+then click `Download configuration`. change the `vendor` to `pfsense`. click `Download`.
+You will be using the configuration file in the next stage.